 The Twist: After they kill the witch and bury her in the basement months pass yet they hang onto the magic charm.
 One day Judy gets the itch to wear it once again and finds herself back in the body of the rotting witch in the basement.
 The husband once again shows his cunning in figuring out who the real Judy is before showing his true idiocy when he shoots the witch in Judy’s body.
 She once again switches back the bodies so that Judy will die in her fatally wounded body.
 It’s a nice cautionary tale with enough humor so it doesn’t feel overly preachy.
 I just wish the husband wasn’t such a complete fool.

 I always remembered this episode as one of the few that really creeped me out when I was younger.
-It stars the great Moses Jones as the skinflint owner of a funeral home where he cuts costs in every conceivable way.
+It stars the great Moses Gunn as the skinflint owner of a funeral home where he cuts costs in every conceivable way.
 From embalming the corpses with water to importing coffins from Taiwan.
 When he’s stuck with caring for his nephew, he treats him like a burden and a slave, crippling him through abuse before finally killing him.
-While the nephew was somewhat annoying, Moses Jones completely takes this episode away with his bible spouting miser who is an absolutely horrible person, and yet someone you could see actually existing in the real world.
+While the nephew was somewhat annoying, Moses Gunn completely takes this episode away with his bible spouting miser who is an absolutely horrible person, and yet someone you could see actually existing in the real world.

 The Twist: After killing his nephew over ordering a coffin in the wrong wood, he cuts his legs off at the shin so he will fit in the Taiwanese coffin.
 Days later, the ghost of his nephew comes back and cripples him before coming down the stairs to finish the job.
-The twist is actually fairly weak as a typical ghost revenge, but it’s still a great episode with a fantastic performance from Moses Jones.
+The twist is actually fairly weak as a typical ghost revenge, but it’s still a great episode with a fantastic performance from Moses Gunn.